 Evaluating the role of spatial and temporal runoff variability (Eqs.
-5 and 6) requires estimates of catchment specific runoff (\overline{R} , spatial variability) and discharge (temporal variability).
+5 and 6) requires estimates of catchment specific runoff (\overline{R}) , spatial variability) and discharge (temporal variability).
 Although measured runoff data and discharge records are available for the Paute basin (Molina et al., 2007; e.g. Mora et al., 2014; Muñoz et al., 2018), the monitoring network of existing hydrological stations does not capture the spatial variability present in the different sub catchments of the 6530 km2 Paute basin (Figure 1).
-To estimate runoff variability for all 30 sub-catchments, we use hydrological data derived in the framework of the Earth2Observe Water Resource Reanalysis project (WRR2; Schellekens et al., 2017) available from 1979 to 2014.
+To estimate runoff variability for all 30 sub catchments, we use hydrological data derived in the framework of the Earth2Observe Water Resource Reanalysis project (WRR2; Schellekens et al., 2017) available from 1979 to 2014.
 Specifically, we use the hydrological data calculated with the global water model WaterGAP3 (Water - Global Assessment and Prognosis: Alcamo et al., 2003; Döll et al., 2003) at a spatial resolution of 0.25° and a daily temporal resolution (earth2observe.eu).
-Uncertainties associated to the WaterGAP3 data originate from hydrological model assumptions and spatially distributed input data (Beck et al., 2017).
-We revisit the impact of uncertainties on the climatological data on our model runs in the discussion of this paper.
-In the following paragraphs, we explain how we derive (i) a high-resolution runoff map by spatially downscaling this coarse data and (ii) catchment-specific magnitude frequency distributions of discharge (pdf O^) characterising the temporal variability of runoff.
+In the following paragraphs, we explain how we derive (i) a high-resolution runoff map by spatially downscaling this coarse data and (ii) catchment-specific magnitude frequency distributions of discharge ($pdf{-}Q^{}$) characterising the temporal variability of runoff.